-Generative models like generative adversarial nets (GANs)~\citep{goodfellow2014generative} and variational auto-encoders (VAEs)~\citep{kingma2013auto} are typical approaches for image generation, but they suffer from unstable training or unrealistic generation.
-Recently, diffusion models~\citep{ho2020denoising,nichol2021improved,song2020score} have emerged as a promising alternative to them, enjoying good training stability and showing outperforming sample quality.
-The application of diffusion models to text-to-image generation is particularly attractive due to its practical value~\citep{nichol2021glide,ding2022cogview2}, with Imagen~\citep{saharia2022photorealistic}, DALL-E2~\citep{ramesh2022hierarchical}, and Stable diffusion~\citep{rombach2022high} as examples.
+\textbf{Diffusion-based Image Generation and Editing.} Generative models like generative adversarial nets (GANs)~\cite{goodfellow2014generative} and variational auto-encoders (VAEs)~\cite{kingma2013auto} are typical approaches for image generation, but they suffer from unstable training or unrealistic generation.
+Recently, diffusion models~\cite{ho2020denoising,nichol2021improved,song2020score} have emerged as a promising alternative to them, enjoying good training stability and showing outperforming sample quality.
+The application of diffusion models to text-to-image generation is particularly attractive due to its practical value~\cite{nichol2021glide,ding2022cogview2}, with Imagen~\cite{saharia2022photorealistic}, DALL-E2~\cite{ramesh2022hierarchical}, and Stable diffusion~\cite{rombach2022high} as examples.

 Attempts have been made to leverage diffusion models for image editing based on user requirements.
-Prompt-to-Prompt~\citep{hertz2022prompt}, Plug-and-Play~\citep{tumanyan2023plug}, and Pix2pix-Zero~\citep{parmar2023zero} manipulate cross/self-attentions to achieve this, preserving the layout and structure of the source image.
-Blended Diffusion~\citep{avrahami2022blended,avrahami2023blended} proceeds by uniting the features of the source and generation images at each timestep.
-Null-text Inversion~\citep{mokady2023null} enables prompt-based editing by modifying the unconditional textual embedding for classifier-free guidance.
-ControlNet~\citep{zhang2023adding} trains an extra encoder on top of the pre-trained diffusion model to incorporate additional information from the original image, such as canny edges or depth maps, as control information.
+Prompt-to-Prompt~\cite{hertz2022prompt}, Plug-and-Play~\cite{tumanyan2023plug}, and Pix2pix-Zero~\cite{parmar2023zero} manipulate cross/self-attentions to achieve this, preserving the layout and structure of the source image.
+Blended Diffusion~\cite{avrahami2022blended,avrahami2023blended} proceeds by uniting the features of the source and generation images at each timestep.
+Null-text Inversion~\cite{mokady2023null} enables prompt-based editing by modifying the unconditional textual embedding for classifier-free guidance.
+ControlNet~\cite{zhang2023adding} trains an extra encoder on top of the pre-trained diffusion model to incorporate additional information from the original image, such as canny edges or depth maps, as control information.
 However, directly applying the above method to videos without considering the temporal interplays can lead to inconsistent frames.